 You know who you are.
 Amen.

 This post was influenced heavily by an article in The Atlantic called Caring for your Introvert.
-I apologize for any duplication of opinion.
+Apologies for any overlap in opinion.